Micah456/EmailWebApp/README.md

 -Refactor

 *Previous tasks:*
--Fixed bug- login redirects to non-existent dashboard instead of inbox -Fixed writeemail.js so that sending new emails does not include ID -Fixed update email date sent bug in sys-api
--Fixed create email bug that sets date to 1970 in new emails in sys-api -Implement write emails and edit drafts
--Implement clicking of emails on dashboard to load reademail.html with appropriate email - DONE -Implement reademail.html page including rendering emails from rest api requests - DONE -Implement log out (remember to update/remove cookies- see expapi in ewa_server) - DONE
+-Implement sending/updating emails on js side - DONE -Fixed bug- login redirects to non-existent dashboard instead of inbox - DONE -Fixed writeemail.js so that sending new emails does not include ID - DONE -Fixed update email date sent bug in sys-api - DONE -Fixed create email bug that sets date to 1970 in new emails in sys-api - DONE -Implement write emails and edit drafts - DONE -Implement clicking of emails on dashboard to load reademail.html with appropriate email - DONE -Implement reademail.html page including rendering emails from rest api requests - DONE -Implement log out (remember to update/remove cookies- see expapi in ewa_server) - DONE